aiqtidar/Leonard_Lab_Robots/README.md

 - The data is read from pin ~6.
 - Each NeoPixel requires its own power supply (of course).

-## Running the Code for Kobukis
+## Understanding and Running the Code for Kobukis
 There were a total of 22 Trials.
 Each trial consists of python code, and Trials 21 and 22 are both final versions.
+Each Trial is well documented by comments.
+Some general notes:

+- The system is modeled as a finite-state machine, with booleans controlling which states are permitted and which are not.
+- There may be unused variables, most of which may become used once the system is extended to involve all components of the decision making dynamics.
+- The Beta Values are obtained from light intensities being read by the kobukis.
+- The U value is determined by the x-coordinate of the Vicon object "HandLeft"
+- Trials 21 and 22 on differ in their color reading scheme: Trial 22 uses continuous Beta values while Trial 21 does not.
+- The trials must, of course, be run under the kobuki_control_pl1 package ```rosrun kobuki_control_pl1 Trial_22.py```
+### Limitations
+The primary limitation is in obtaining Beta Values from light intensities.
+The idea was to have a uniform field of light, but this was not possible via spotlights.
+Trial 21 does include a function which attempts to normalize the light field, but the function fails in darknesss.